Trimeresurus sumatranus: Description

 It is an arboreal species that is pale green in color with a red tail.
 The dorsal scales are edged with black, which may form crossbands in more mature specimens.
 There is a white or yellow stripe on each side along the first row of dorsal scales.
 Ventrally it is greenish or yellowish, and the ventral scales may be thinly edged with black.

 Scalation includes 21 (23) rows of dorsal scales at midbody, 183–190/182–191 ventral scales in males/females, 57–66/55–64 subcaudal scales in males/females, and 8–10 supralabial scales.

 Habitat

 In Borneo it inhabits lowland forests at elevations below 800 m.

 Behavior

 It is nocturnal, climbing onto low branches to hunt its prey.

 Diet

-The diet consists mainly of small mammals, birds, and frogs.
+The diet consists mainly of arboreal small mammals, birds, and tree frogs.

 Geographic range

 Found in southern Thailand, West and East Malaysia (Sabah and Sarawak on Borneo) and Indonesia (Bangka, Billiton, Borneo, Sumatra and the nearby islands of Simalur, Nias, and possibly the Mentawai Islands [Sipora]).
 The type locality given is "Sumatra."

 According to Gumprecht et al. (2004), the records regarding its occurrence in the Mentawai Islands are probably based on T. hageni.